 Last but not least, let's discuss the single most crucial factor in choosing a warehouse: the cost.
 You must first develop a complete cost plan that accounts for all supply chain costs.
 Finding a warehouse that matches your budget may be difficult, so figure out how much you can spend on one before making a decision.

 And at ACS we provide you with the opportunity to quote and book all the additional services like warehousing and packing online through our online freight platform.
-Plus we offer a professional consulting services to help you pick the right warehouse, the best route for your shipping and much more.
+Plus we offer professional consulting services to help you pick the right warehouse, the best route for your shipping, and much more.